gary-rafferty/gary-rafferty.github.com/_posts/2020-07-08-Sprint-Buffers.md

 those cases, we did not deliver all forecasted tasks.

 In the next planning session, we added a task named "Buffer" into the sprint.
-The task wast estimated at two points.
+The task was estimated at two points.
 We started the sprint as usual and left the buffer task in the TODO state until some scope change was encountered.

 > We've just found a spark in production and would like to extinguish it before it becomes a fire

 Hmmmmm

-> Ok, if the estimate does not exceed the buffer, then track it and play it
+> Ok, add it to the buffer, categorise it, and play it

 A simple, straightforward, and transparent mechanism to budget for unplanned effort whilst achieving the forecasted deliverables of the sprint.
+Moreover, by tagging or labeling the incoming tasks, you will not only be measuring unplanned work, but you will also start to identify areas of consistent unplanned work.
+These are now opportunites for improvement.